Some news below on the gong front!

-Hi!
 My name is Amanda.
 I’m a drummer in Chicago.
-Here are some things about me.
+Here are some things about me at the time of this website’s creation.

 What do I want?
 I want to play music.
 I do not need to be a permanent part of your musical outfit, and I feel comfortable improvising as well as playing composed songs.
 Most of the music I like to play is instrumental, but I have no problem with your voice or mine.